The Swiss Medical Weekly accepts for consideration original and review articles from all fields of medicine. Contributions must be written in English.

 Please group logically related panels into multipanel figures, and adjust the size of each panel such that all graphs are approximately the same size within the same figure.
 For labels, use sans-serif fonts (e.g. Arial) of a uniform and easily readable size.
 A resolution of at least 300 dpi at publication size is required.
 Figures exported from screen presentation files (e.g. Powerpoint) are not of sufficient quality.
 Figures should be prepared in a graphics program (e.g. Photoshop, Illustrator).
 Gimp and Inkscape are acceptable, royalty-free alternatives to commercial graphics programs.

 If you have included in your article figures or tables from other publications, you must obtain permission from the rights holder to use them before submission of the manuscript.
 If you are including figures or tables that have been adapted from published papers, then you are also responsible for obtaining the publisher’s permission to adapt them.
 Please submit a copy of this permission with your article.

 References must be numbered sequentially and inserted in the text with numbers in square brackets (inserted before punctuation).
 Where more than one reference is cited, they should be separated by a comma.
 For sequences of consecutive numbers, the first and last number of the sequence should be separated by a hyphen.

 References should follow the standards summarized in the NLM's Sample References webpage.

-Receipt of your paper will be acknowledged by an email containing a reference number, which should be used in all future communications.
 During the review process, authors can check the status of their submitted manuscript via the online manuscript submission and review system.